timm/ish/CONTRIB.md

 All the `garnish`es will be written as output but only the docstrings from _public_ methods, functions, and macros will be collected.

-###  _Public_ and _private_  code

-Private functions, methods, and macros have no docstring or start with "\_";

-All other code is public.
-All public code can be exposed to the outside world using

-    clisp readme    > README.md  # collects documentation strings
-    clisp asd       > ish.asd    # builds a system definition file clisp defsystem > package.lisp # builds the defsystem file.